Dubstar: Discography

 The discography of Dubstar consists of five studio albums, a compilation album, an extended play, thirteen singles, and six songs exclusive to compilation and soundtrack albums.
 Prior to 2018, all of the group's work was released by Food Records with the exception of their compilation album which was released by EMI, due to the closure of Food Records in 2001.
 In 2018, the group started releasing records on their own label, Northern Writes.
-Their fifth album ‘Two’ saw the duo enter re-enter the UK album charts for the first time since 1997’s album ‘Goodbye’.
+Their fifth album Two saw the duo re-enter the UK Albums Chart for the first time since Goodbye in 1997.